darianyang/ff15ipq-lig/charges/README.md

 #### Script 0
 * First run script 0, which generates the initial parameters for the molecule using AM1-BCC charges and an frcmod file with terms that were not available in the parent ff15ipq force field
     * The charges are from the antechamber program
+        * antechamber also handles atom types, which is currently set to use gaff
     * The frcmod file is from the parmchk2 program
         * this file needs to be filled out with initial guesses for the zero values